 This coordinate system is very useful when collecting (measuring) positional data about aerial targets or for pointing weapons that will engage that target.
 However, this spherical coordinate system is less useful for target tracking, because the collected data measured by the sensors describing a target trajectory in the polar coordinate system is non-linear and looks something like this for a target moving in a straight line:

-However, when the above data is transformed from spherical to cartesian coordinates (x, y and z), the situation is quite different:
+However, when the above (measured) data is transformed from spherical to cartesian coordinates (x, y and z), the situation is quite different:

-So, the lesson to take home here is that just because something appears to be complex, it may not be so after giving it another look from a different perspective because from that point of view it may present itself as much a simpler problem to solve.
+So, the lesson to take home here is that just because something appears to be complex, it may not be so after giving it another look from a different perspective, because from that point of view it may present itself as a much simpler problem to solve.

 Untangle the Threads